canozcivelek/adaptive-led-matrix-highbeams/README.md

 Once you're done downloading the folders, the software part of this project would be complete.
 See Deployment for notes on how to deploy the project in detail.

 #### Prerequisites
-To successfully run the project, it is required to have the following software and their respective versions:
+To successfully run the project, it is required to have the following software and their respective versions downloaded:
 * Arduino IDE (https://www.arduino.cc/en/main/software)
 * Python 3.6 or higher (https://www.python.org/downloads/)
 * Tensorflow Object Detection API included in their models repository (https://github.com/tensorflow/models)
 * Microsoft Visual Studio (https://visualstudio.microsoft.com/free-developer-offers/)

+#### Other Dependencies and Environment
+It should be noted that this project was developed on a Microsoft Windows 10 (64 Bit) machine, however, it should work on other platforms too with minor tweaks here and there.
+As for Python packages, OpenCV 3, Tensorflow 1.10.0, numpy 1.14.5, PyAutoGUI 0.9, serial 0.0.70, utils 0.9.0 should be installed via pip3 or any other preferred way.